Neural-Dreamers/Forest-Sound-Analysis-on-Edge/README.md

           pip install nncf
           pip install openvino

-7. Run the **AudioHandler** notebook.
+7. Run the **AudioHandler** notebook. (scripts/audio_processing/Audio Handler.ipynb)

     Once completed, the pickle file of FSC22 resampled at 20kHz will be inside the dataset -\> fsc22 -\> Pickle Files directory.

-9. Run the **Feature Generator** notebook providing necessary command line inputs as required.
+9. Run the **Feature Generator** notebook providing necessary command line inputs as required. (scripts/audio_processing/Feature Generator.ipynb)

     Once completed pickle files following given data augmentation and feature extraction techniques will be created inside the dataset -\> fsc22 -\> Pickle Files directory.

-8. Run notebooks of the selected models.
+8. Run notebooks of the selected models which can be found at scripts/base_models.
 (Ex: **AlexNet, DenseNet121, EfficientNetV2B0, InceptionV3, MobileNetV3-Small, ResNet50V2**)

     In every model notebook, first hyper parameters will be tuned, followed by model training and the model will be saved in the given directory.